Polygamy: What Love Is This?

 First, the Council of Nicea does not form the basis of traditional Christianity; Jesus Christ, his nature and his atoning work on the cross are what form the basis of Christianity.
 The Council of Nicea at best can be said to affirm this understanding, and not create it.

 Some facts: The council was indeed called for by Constantine in AD 325.
-The purpose of this council was to address controversies surrounding unbiblical heresies that were creeping into a few (but by no means all) of the Christian churches.
+The purpose of this council was to address controversies surrounding unbiblical heresies that were creeping into a small handful of the Christian churches throughout the known world.
 These teachings were being propagated by a church leader named Arius, and what he was teaching was that Jesus was less than God, and a created being.
+This was hotly contested precisely because it was contrary to what the Bible says about Jesus.

 Top

-Contrary to popular belief among Mormons, the Council of Nicea had nothing to do with the assembly of the canon of scripture.
-By the time the Council of Nicea was called, this canon was already fairly well established.
+Contrary to popular belief among Mormons, the Council of Nicea had little to do with the assembly of the canon of scripture, and certainly did not "impose" any order or structure to it.
+By the time the Council of Nicea was called, the New Testament canon was already fairly well established, before there was even a concept of something called a "canon."
+Most of the church congregations, both inside and outside of Rome, had independently begun using almost all of the same writings, apart from any imposed order, that today comprise the New Testament.

-So by the time the canon was well-established, generally thought to be in the late AD 200s, it was little more than an acknowledgment, an affirmation, and an ordering of the books and writings that were already being used as authoritative teachings.
-The books that ended up being rejected by the churches (including the so-called "gnostic gospels") were rejected by the churches not because of some political conspiracy, but because they were not written by contemporaries of Jesus Christ, and more importantly, because they contradicted the teachings of Jesus and the apostles who learned directly from Jesus.
+So quite some time before the Council of Nicea, the "canon" was already quite well-established, informally at least.
+Nicea provided little more than an affirmation, and an ordering of the books and writings that were already being used as authoritative teachings.
+The books that ended up being rejected by the churches (including the so-called "gnostic gospels") were rejected by the churches not because of some political conspiracy, but because they were not written by contemporaries of Jesus Christ, and more importantly, because they did not align with the teachings of Jesus and the apostles who learned directly from Jesus.
+And they simply weren't in common use by the churches.

 So why is the Bible considered a "closed canon"?
+That is, why do biblical Christians say that nothing should be added to the Bible?
 This is not so much a doctrinal question as it is a practical one.
-The Bible's purpose was to show God's interaction with humanity and how we can be saved.
-That was completely and fully accomplished in Jesus Christ, who is the final revelation to end all revelations.
-To suggest that more scriptures are needed is to say that Jesus is not enough for our salvation.
-The Bible does not require any kind of "updating" for modern times.
-It addresses the same basic problem--our sin; and the same wonderful solution--Jesus Christ.
+It begs the question, "What else is needed, and why?"
+If the Bible's purpose is to show God's interaction with humanity and how we can be saved, then that was completely and fully accomplished in Jesus Christ, who is the final revelation to end all revelations.
+So to suggest that more scriptures or "modern-day revelation" (in the sense that most Mormons understand it) are needed, is to say that we were lacking something...that Jesus alone is insufficient for our salvation.

-Our objection to the Mormon writings isn't that they are considered new "scripture," it's that they do not conform to what God has revealed.
-The Book of Mormon, for example, is historically inaccurate, and thereby cannot be God's Word because God is a God of truth.
-The other Mormon writings and teachings go contrary to what God had already revealed in the Bible, and therefore cannot be true, because God does not change and go back on his word.
+Our objection to the Mormon writings isn't simply that they claim to be new "scripture;" rather, it's that they do not conform to what God has revealed.
+The Book of Mormon is historically inaccurate, and thereby cannot be God's Word because God is a God of truth.
+The other Mormon writings and teachings are contrary to what God had already revealed in the Bible, and God does not change and go back on his word.

 This does not mean that God doesn't continue to speak to His people today.
 God is faithful to speak to, lead, guide, and yes, even reveal things through His Spirit to all who believe in Him, even today.
 But he has given us the Bible as the measuring stick, the standard of doctrine, and His unchanging Truth, to which all things must be compared, and to which all teachings must conform.